ivanhanigan/whocc-cchia-draft-website/training.md

 - Master of Philosophy (Public Health)
 - Doctor of Philosophy (Public Health)

 Education and training may involve training programs in Australia or distance learning.
-The aim of these is to produce qualified and skilled professionals able to enhance the development and application of EHIA/HIA within their region.
+The aim of these is to produce qualified and skilled professionals able to enhance the development and application of Climate Change and HIA within their region.

-Short courses and [fellowship programs](http://ehia.curtin.edu.au/about/visiting-fellows/) in specific areas of EHIA/HIA are also available.
+TODO check status = Short courses and [fellowship programs](http://ehia.curtin.edu.au/about/visiting-fellows/) in specific areas of Cli.ate Change and HIA are also available.

 ### Research students